Fugazi: In on the Kill Taker and Red Medicine (1993–1996)

 Fugazi recorded its third album, In on the Kill Taker, in the fall of 1992 with Steve Albini in Chicago, but the results were deemed unsatisfactory and the band rerecorded the album with Niceley and Don Zientara.
 With the breakthrough of alternative rock in the early 1990s, In on the Kill Taker; released on June 30, 1993, became the group's first record to enter the Billboard album charts, receiving critical praise from Spin, Time and Rolling Stone, and becoming the band's breakthrough album.

 By the In on the Kill Taker tour, the group began to sell out large auditoriums and arenas and receive more lucrative major label offers.
 During its sold-out 3-night stint at New York City's Roseland Ballroom in September 1993, music mogul and Atlantic Records president Ahmet Ertegun met with the band backstage in an attempt to sign them.
 Ertegun offered the band "anything you want", their own subsidiary label and more than $10 million just to sign with Atlantic.
 Fugazi declined.
 The organizers of Lollapalooza also attempted to recruit the band for a headlining slot on its 1993 tour, which the band considered but ultimately turned down.

 Fugazi began writing the material for Red Medicine in late 1994, after touring in support of In on the Kill Taker.
 The band worked with Zientara but chose not to work with Niceley again.
 Fugazi opted to retreat from the in-your-face production values of In on the Kill Taker and instead worked to create an ambient sound that displayed greater range and depth.
 To achieve this, the band handled production duties itself, and in doing so, became more confident with in-studio experimentation.
-Red Medicine took Fugazi a step further toward art rock.
+Red Medicine has been seen as an introduction to the art rock aesthetic that would continue in the band's next two studio albums.
 The band began an extensive worldwide tour in support of the album, playing 172 shows between March 1995 and November 1996.